ARM-software/libGPULayers/docs/extension_support.md

 this check to reduce performance overhead.

-If the driver beneath the layer does not support the extension, the extended API parameters must be rewritten to remove the extension before passing down to the driver.
+If the driver beneath the layer does not support the extension, the extended API parameters should be rewritten to remove the extension before passing down to the driver.
 User structure inputs to the Vulkan API are usually marked as `const`, so we must take a safe-struct copy which we can modify and pass that copy to the driver.

+Note that Vulkan specifies that components must ignore structures in the `pNext` chain that they do not understand:

+> Any component of the implementation (the loader, any enabled layers, and
+> drivers) must skip over, without processing (other than reading the `sType`
+> and `pNext` members) any extending structures in the chain not defined by
+> core versions or extensions supported by that component.

+Any extension structures can therefore be left in-situ when being emulated, but any other API parameter modifications must be unpicked to hide the emulation.

 ## Common extension notes